 Gary was an average eight-year-old, reading Marvel comic books and going to the movies in his native London, when he saw a preview for Enter The Dragon.
 His eyelids stretched wide as he soaked in his first view of the late, great Bruce Lee flying across the big screen in an acrobatic fighting frenzy.

+“Since that day, I knew the rest of my life would be dedicated to martial arts,” he recalls.
 The very next week he began taking lessons and never looked back.
-Now he has come to master tae kwon do, kickboxing, and most recently, siu lum, which is a combination of various Chinese fighting techniques.
+Now he has come to master Tae Kwon Do, kickboxing, and most recently, Siu Lum, which is a combination of various Chinese fighting techniques.

 “After Bruce, I have a few people to thank for their inspiration and instruction.
-Mickey Burn, a boxing champ in the British Army, took me to new levels of training.
+Mickey Byrne, a boxing champ in the British Army, took me to new levels of training.
 I’ve been studying under Winston Omega for the past seven years, and Scott Hays, a nutritionist – he has taught me a lot.”

-This iron-wielding martial artist gets added punch power using the above arm routine.
-It’s a formula that’s worked, enabling him to pound hi silver-screen enemies harder than ever.
+This iron-wielding martial artist gets added punch power using the arm routine.
+It’s a formula that’s worked, enabling him to pound his silver-screen enemies harder than ever.
 Keep Daniels and his training in mind when you are working out.
-Perhaps you will someday be the subject of an article, like this one, that beings, “Get lost, Gary Daniels!”
+Perhaps you will someday be the subject of an article, like this one, that begins, “Get lost, Gary Daniels!”